TOD-theses/paper-T-RACE/main.typ

 === Filters

 ==== Same-value collisions
 When we have many transactions that modify the same state, e.g. the balance of the same account, they will all have a write-write conflict with each other.
 The number of TOD candidates grows quadratic with the number of transactions modifying the same state.
-For instance, if 100 transactions modify the balance of address $a$, the first transaction would have a write-write conflict with all other 99 transactions, the second transaction with the remaining 98 transactions, etc., leading to a total of $frac(n^2 - n, 2) = 4950$ TOD candidates.
+For instance, if 100 transactions modify the balance of address $a$, the first transaction has a write-write conflict with all other 99 transactions, the second transaction with the remaining 98 transactions, etc., leading to a total of $frac(n^2 - n, 2) = 4950$ TOD candidates.

-To reduce this growth of TOD candidates, we also require for a collision, that $T_A$ writes exactly the value that is read or overwritten by $T_B$.
-Formally, following must hold to pass this filter:
+To reduce this growth of TOD candidates, we also require for a collision that $T_A$ writes exactly the value that is read or overwritten by $T_B$.
+Formally, the following condition must hold to pass this filter:

 $
   forall K in colls(T_A , T_B) :
   post(Delta_(T_A)) (K) = pre(Delta_(T_B)) (K)
 $

-With the example of 100 transactions modifying the balance of address $a$, when the first transaction sets to balance to 1234, it would only have a write-write conflict with transactions where the balance of $a$ was exactly 1234 before the execution.
-If all transactions wrote different balances, this would reduce the amount of TOD candidates to $n - 1 = 99$.
+With the example of 100 transactions modifying the balance of address $a$, when the first transaction sets the balance to 1234, it only has a write-write conflict with transactions where the balance of $a$ is exactly 1234 before the execution.
+If all transactions write different balances, this will reduce the amount of TOD candidates to $n - 1 = 99$.

-Apart from the performance benefit, this filter also removes many TOD candidates that are potentially indirect dependent.
+Apart from the performance benefit, this filter also removes many TOD candidates that are potentially indirectly dependent.
 For instance, let us assume that we removed the TOD candidate $(T_A , T_B)$.
 By definition of this filter, there must be some key $K$ with $post(Delta_(T_A)) (K) != pre(Delta_(T_B)) (K)$, thus some transaction $T_X$ must have modified the state at $K$ between $T_A$ and $T_B$.
-Therefore, we would also have a collision (and TOD candidate) between $T_A$ and $T_X$, and between $T_X$ and $T_B$.
-This would be a potential indirect dependency, which could lead to unexpected results as argued in @sec:weaknesses.
+Therefore, we also have a collision (and TOD candidate) between $T_A$ and $T_X$, and between $T_X$ and $T_B$.
+This is a potential indirect dependency, which may lead to unexpected results as argued in @sec:weaknesses.

 ==== Block windows